ryanpf/linux_rocksmith/guides/setup/deb-native.md

-# JACK to ASIO on Debian-based distros
+# Native JACK on Debian-based distros

 Last tested on Linux Mint 22.